Hamilton: Current Mentored Ministry Students

 Beginning the Fall semester 2013, dual-degree (M.Div./MACO) students are required to do three Mentored Ministry Units: MM501 - the Orientation Unit, and MM502 and MM601 as field units.
 It is strongly recommended that MM501 be taken in the first semester a student matriculates on campus (usually the Fall).
-The Orientation Unit (MM501) consists of five, one-hour lunchtime sessions over the course of the semester.
+The Orientation Unit (MM501) consists of seven, one-hour lunchtime sessions over the course of the semester.
 The two field units may be taken during two later semesters of the student's choice, and will require participation in one of the bi-weekly faculty-led reflection groups.

-In addition, beginning the Fall semester 2013, dual degree counseling Practicums and Internships will be handled exclusively by the Counseling Department.
+In addition, beginning the Fall semester 2013, dual degree Counseling Practicums and Internships will be handled exclusively by the Counseling Department.